Beginners Guide to Isopods as Pets - Isopods For Sale UK | PostPods

 Substrate for isopods

 The substrate is something that is vital to get right, check out this article on substrate for a better idea.
 But for a quick idea you will need some sort of substrate that will hold plenty of moisture, so enriching a suitable soil with coconut fibre, and sphagnum moss is one way.
-Although it's crucial that all substrates have been carefully selected to make sure nothing has been treated for pests.
+Substrate mixes like ABG Mix are well-balanced for tropical plants and help maintain the moisture levels essential for both tropical plants and isopod cultures.
+Although it’s crucial that all substrates have been carefully selected to make sure nothing has been treated for pests.
 Pesticides are likely to harm your isopods.

 On top of this isopods need a decent leaf litter layer.
 This is a food, shelter, and a place to breed.